 You see, in Psychology, images are often used to help people who can't find the words for their trauma, to express what they're feeling.
 Art is evocative in a similar way.
 When I look at Auguste Renoir's paintings, something stirs in my heart.
 I feel his love and his gentleness.
 I feel a warmth between his son Jean, and Jean's nanny (and Renoir's model) Gabrielle.
 This painting, which hangs in Musee de l'Orangerie in Paris, is one of my favourites, and it fills me with love and happiness!
 Look at the softness in his brush-strokes ...

-Art is meant to be evocative.
+Art is meant to be evocative and provocative.
 It could be to elicit memories of childhood, of happy times, of terror; or it could be to challenge and offend.
 Art is also expressive.
 It expresses the sentiments held in the heart of the artist.
 Often, the colours used will have significance.
 You know, there was a time when flowers held significance (yellow roses for friendship, red for passionate love ...).
 Don't you just love daisies?

 This is also true in iconography.
 Icons are intended to inspire the viewer to contemplate the glory of God, and how to live a life worthy of their creation.
 I grew up under the gaze of Our Lady of Perpetual Succour.
 This is a sorrowful picture of Mary, the mother of Jesus.
 It's sorrowful, because she knows what is to become of her beloved son, and it breaks her heart.
 But she also knows that Jesus has a job to do, and it's not a job for some faint-hearted mere mortal.
 The icon is venerated all over the world, and by "venerated" I mean worshipped.